optakt/optakt.github.io/content/flare/consensus.md

 A decision is eventually reached for any position in the total order of blocks by all honest nodes.

 The Blockmania considers a reliable transmission between honest nodes to be a Byzantine network that may arbitrarily delay blocks, but where they eventually get delivered.
-This is achieved in practice using re-transmissions.
+In practice, this is achieved using re-transmissions.
 Each node monitors chains of other nodes and in case their own blocks are not included into those within an estimated round trip time, they may re-transmit them.
 Also, an honest node may request missing blocks from other nodes, when those have been included in their chains as valid.
 Nodes use the gossip protocol to communicate with each other and do not need to know all participants in the network to reach to a decision.